info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 ## Introduction
 The college application process can be frustrating.
 Getting information on colleges and universities, looking for financial aid, looking for the desired degree, as well as balancing school life is usually extremely challenging.
 To help the users experiencing difficulties, our project enables students to search for specific data (e.g. total number of enrollments, ACT/SAT scores, tuition) on a university.
 Our project plans to help the users to save time as all the information is in one place which makes the overall research process of the university faster and more efficient.
 For our project, we plan to have a search bar where users can search for information regarding a specific university.
 Moreover, we plan to design a filter function that allows users to select colleges that has specific characteristics.
 For example, users would be able to select colleges that give student loan aid to first-year students, colleges that have a high percentage of a certain race, and moreover.

-## Problem Domain
+## Problem Domain (400 words)
-Project framing
-* Need content

-Human values
-* Need content

-Direct and Indirect Stakeholders
+**_Direct and Indirect Stakeholders_**
 * The direct stakeholder in our project is high school seniors and potential college students in the United States.
 Our data and visualization would provide them with useful information that eases their pressure on searching for the best college for each individual.
 The indirect stakeholder of the project would be college admissions officers.
 Colleges that are less well known yet obtain desirable characteristics will be exposed more to potential college students.

+**_Human values_**
+* Need content

-Possible harms and benefits
+**_Possible harms and benefits_**
 * Benefits: Filtering information and making the college searching process easier; give less well-known colleges more exposure.
 * Harms: May direct views to incorrect conclusions based on the relatively limited amount of data in our dataset.
 Similarly, it may also cause users to disregard more important, user-specific information such as budget or personal geographical location.
+Another potential harms of a selecting tool is it might leads to over-research.

 ## Research Questions (3-5 Questions)